OscarDCorbalan/mikrotik-newrelic/README.md

     - Set the `Interval` to `00:00:15`, so that it runs and sends metrics every 15 seconds.
 You can always adjust it later to any value you prefer.
     - Click OK to save it.
+  - Reboot your router -so that the `startup` hook is fired and the scheduler starts calling the script.

 ## Debugging (not seeing data in New Relic)